qmk/qmk_firmware/keyboards/j80/readme.md

     make J80:default:flash

 **Reset Key**: Hold down the key located at *TOP RIGHT*, commonly programmed as *PAUSE* while plugging in the keyboard.
 The key definition for the reset key is k6D.
+Bootmagic Lite is enabled so holding down Escape while plugging in the keyboard will also jump to bootloader, after QMK is flashed.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).